fellipeutaka/nlw-esports/README.md

   - Building the back-end.
 - Stage 4: Power Up - ✔️
   - Consuming backend's API RESTFul on Web and Mobile app.
-- Stage 5: Final Round - ⌛
+- Stage 5: Final Round - ✔️
+  - Creating ads and connecting to other people in mobile.

 ## 💻 Project